-1. Safety Labels
+1. SAFETY LABELS

 Safety precautions are given throughout this manual and labels are mounted at key locations throughout the boat.
-This safety information advises the owner/ operator and passengers of imperative safety precautions to follow when operating and/or servicing equipment.engine serial numbers and part numbers when writing about or ordering parts for your engine.
-Refer to the Engine Operator's Manual for locations of engine serial numbers and record them for future reference.
+This safety information advises the owner/ operator and passengers of imperative safety precautions to follow when operating and/or servicing equipment.

-- Figure 1.17.1 1.18.1 shows the location of the safety labels on your boat. - Do not remove or obstruct any safety label. - Replace any label which becomes illegible.
+- Figure 1.17.1-1.19.1 shows the location of the safety labels on your boat. - Do not remove or obstruct any safety label. - Replace any label which becomes illegible.
 Replacement safety labels can be obtained by calling your dealer or Sea Ray at 1-800-SRBOATS for information on how to contact the manufacturing facility for your boat.